Skip to content

 Peter's verdictThe one I'd put in my mum's houseThe best of the battsI don't recommend these

-That’s the honest scorecard.
+That’s the scorecard.
 The cellulose wins on the things you’ll live with for the life of the house, and the one thing fibreglass beats it on is the price to buy.
 For a little extra cost the cellulose gives you a far better result over the life of the house, and you only insulate once, so you can’t stand in your living room and compare the two later.
 You have to pick.

 The line on the table I get asked about most